The Diploma in Interior Design is designed for students seeking a career in residential and commercial interior design fields.

 Your education is our priority and we will continue to deliver the applied instruction, collaborative experience, and industry connections that you expect from BCIT.

-The Diploma focuses on commercial design including hospitality, offices and retail environments.
 Students will study advanced design theory, commercial space planning, sustainability practices, codes and barrier-free compliance, lighting, design history, advanced 2D & 3D visual communication, critical reading and writing, construction drawings, and architectural millwork.
 Students will gain hands-on experience in the Joinery shop to expand their understanding of millwork details and assembly.
 Students will achieve both a strong academic and technical foundation on completion of this program.
 Students learn from industry-based faculty and develop extensive practical skills for rewarding careers.

 All students intending to continue to the Bachelor of Interior Design must first complete the Diploma in Interior Design.